If you use medical marijuana, particularly CBD oil, pills, tinctures and flowers, you may wonder what’s the perfect dosage for your condition?

 CBD interacts with the endocannabinoid system helping to regulate different body functions.
 It can help a number of different organs in your body function to their fullest, stabilize your health and balance your body functions.
 This can improve sleep, balance hormone levels, increase appetite and reduce pain.

-Conversely, too much CBD can have negative effects on body functioning.
+Conversely, too much CBD oilcan have negative effects on body functioning.
 It may increase anxiety, stress, hamper your mental capabilities and organization, and even damper your mood.

 Studies show that smaller doses of medical cannabis have the benefit of treating symptoms without crossing the line into dysfunctional incapacity.

-When you buy CBD oil, tinctures or flowers from an approved Ohio dispensary, pay attention to the amount of CBD contained.
+When you buy CBD oil, tinctures or flowers from an approved Ohio medical marijuana dispensary, pay attention to the amount of CBD contained.
 Start small, ideally around 1ml, and gauge the effects.

-Pay attention to the CBD effects on your breathing, calmness and comfort, contentment, pain levels, and feelings of gratitude.
+Pay attention to the effects of the CBD oil on your breathing, calmness and comfort, contentment, pain levels, and feelings of gratitude.

 Keeping within that sweet spot will help you harness the benefits of CBD and medical marijuana while managing potential negative side effects.
 Talk to your medical marijuana doctor if you have any questions or concerns.